symfony/symfony-docs/components/event_dispatcher/container_aware_dispatcher.rst

 Adding Listeners
 ----------------

-The ``Container Aware Event Dispatcher`` can either load directly specified services, or services as defined by :class:`Symfony\Component\EventDispatcher\EventSubscriberInterface`.
+The *Container Aware Event Dispatcher* can either load specified services directly, or services that implement :class:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface`.

-The following examples assume the DIC has been loaded with the relevant services.
+The following examples assume the DIC has been loaded with any services that are mentioned.

 .. note::